Pavanisr/Rent-Driver-App-ReactNative/README.md

-# 🚗 Driver Rent App – Explore Screen
+# 🚗 Driver Rent App Frontend

 The **Driver Rent App** allows users to hire professional drivers for daily travel, long-distance rides, and night driving.
 The Explore Screen provides a clean and modern UI with a white theme, smooth scrolling, feature cards, driver categories, and a list of popular drivers.